•Rev. J. H. Zivley

-Right: An early day Llano picture showing our early member's establishment, W. McInnis Furniture, far right. the building, far left, with covered walk is at this time, vacant.
+Right: An early day Llano picture showing our early member's establishment, W. McInnis Furniture, far right. the building, far left, with covered walk houses an Italian Restaurant at this time.It is known as the Haynie Building.
 The upper floor was once Llano Hospital.
 Bridge Street was renamed Ford Street..

 FIRST PRESBYTERIAN CHURCH

 Located in the beautiful Hill Country of Central Texas!

 A very early scene of the dam in Llano.
 Note the advertising painted on the retaining wall. (from Llano Main St Collection)